solid/solidproject.org/pages/team.md

 ## Sarven Capadisli
 **Solid Editor**
-Sarven worked on the MIT academic Solid project (expand on details?).
+Sarven worked on the MIT academic Solid project.
 He contributes to the advancement of open Web platform specifications and the development of social decentralised applications.
-He is active as an information architect and scientist in linked research communication. (mention PhD work?) https://github.com/csarven http://csarven.ca/#i
+He is active as an information architect and scientist in linked research communication. https://github.com/csarven http://csarven.ca/#i

 ## Ruben Verborgh
 **Solid Editor**
-Ruben worked on the MIT academic Solid project (expand on details?).
+Ruben worked on the MIT academic Solid project.
 He is now a professor of Semantic Web technology at Ghent University – imec (include some details about the Solid academic work?) https://github.com/RubenVerborgh https://ruben.verborgh.org/profile/#me